igor-ka/ngcourse-next/README.md

   npm install
 ```

-The above install npm modules, bower dependencies, and typings for the course
+The above installs npm modules and typings for the course

-Once you've done that, you can access the front-end of the project, by running a simple gulp task `gulp serve` within the *output* directory.
+Once you've done that, you can access the front-end of the project, by running a simple gulp task `gulp serve` within the root directory of the project.

 ```bash
   gulp serve